miklevin/MikeLev.in/_posts/2024-11-23-pipeline-workflow-example.md

     [2] https://www.simform.com/blog/nodejs-vs-python/
     [3] https://movadex.com/blog/article/node-js-vs-python-selecting-the-ideal-backend-tech-for-2024

-Me: I hear things like use `npm ci` to simplify builds, and I'm like I don't want builds at all.
+**Me**: I hear things like use `npm ci` to simplify builds, and I'm like I don't want builds at all.
 I'm a livereload sorta purist.
 Tweak, look, tweak, look, tweak, look.
 It's like little chisel-strike by little chisel-strike and the continuity of movement between chisel-strikes is what gets me into the flow-state and makes being a sculptor on the table for me as an option at all.
 If that workflow were tweak, wait even 30 seconds and have to look away and break out of flow state to do some other dependency action, then I just lose it.
 Recapturing where I was in my mind takes too long.
 Again, this notion of everything being like a house of cards, and if you relax your focus even just a little bit because your tooling requires you to do so, it all comes tumbling down.
 I mean I know from things like `jekyll serve --livereload` even big complex builds can be nearly instantaneous on modern hardware with the right setup, so I'm trying to keep an open mind.
 But after years of Python being the solution, it's not easy to get over my anti-React, and thus often anti-node mindset.

-Perplexity: Your preference for a livereload-centric workflow is understandable, especially given your experience with Python and tools like Jekyll.
+**Perplexity**: Your preference for a livereload-centric workflow is understandable, especially given your experience with Python and tools like Jekyll.
 The desire for instant feedback and maintaining flow state is crucial for many developers.
 Node.js and its ecosystem can indeed support this kind of workflow, though it might require some setup.

 ## Livereload Options in Node.js